Strong large deviation principles for pair empirical measures of random walks in the Mukherjee-Varadhan topology: Introduction

 \section{Introduction}

-Let $X=(X_n)_{n\in \bbN_0}$ be a Markov chain on a Polish space $\gS$ with a Feller transition probability $\pi$ which we assume to have a density $p(x,y)$ with respect to a reference measure $\gl(\dd y)$.
-In the seventies, Donsker and Varadhan~\cite[(II)]{DV75} showed that the empirical measure defined by \beq L_n = \frac1n \sum_{k=1}^n \gd_{X_k} \eeq satisfies a large deviation principle in the space of probability measures equipped with the weak topology, when $\gS$ is \emph{compact} and $p(x,y)$ is uniformly bounded above and below.
-If the state space $\gS$ is \emph{not compact} (e.g.\ $\gS=\bbR^d$ equipped with the Euclidian distance), the upper bound holds for \emph{compact} sets rather than \emph{closed} sets, while the lower bound still holds for any open set under the following assumption: for all $x\in\gS$, for all $A\subset \gS$ such that $\gl(A)>0$, there exists $k\in\bbN$ such that $\pi^k(x,A)>0$, see~\cite[Corollary 3.4 and Equation (4.1)]{DV76}.
-In some cases, this \emph{weak} large deviation principle may be upgraded to a standard (or \emph{strong}) one, recovering the large deviation upper bound for all closed sets.
-However such cases (see e.g.\ the uniformity assumption in~\cite[Corollary 6.5.10]{DemboZei10:book}) fail to include many natural examples.
-In applications, the lack of compactness may be dealt with by adding a confining drift to the Markov chain (or diffusion)~\cite{MR709647} or folding on a large torus~\cite{B94,MR1434118,DV79}.
+Let $X=(X_n)_{n\in \bbN_0}$ be a Markov chain on a Polish space $\gS$ with transition kernel $\pi$ which we assume to have a density $p(x,y)$ with respect to a reference measure $\gl(\dd y)$.
+In the seventies, Donsker and Varadhan~\cite[(II)]{DV75} showed that the empirical measure defined by \beq L_n = \frac1n \sum_{i=1}^n \gd_{X_i} \eeq satisfies a Large Deviation principle in the space of probability measures equipped with the weak topology, when $\gS$ is \emph{compact} and $p(x,y)$ is uniformly bounded from above and below.
+If the state space $\gS$ is \emph{not compact} (e.g.\ $\gS=\bbR^d$ equipped with the Euclidian distance), the upper bound holds for \emph{compact} sets rather than \emph{closed} sets, while the lower bound still holds for any open set under the following assumption: for all $x\in\gS$, for all measurable sets $A\subset \gS$ such that $\gl(A)>0$, there exists $k\in\bbN$ such that $\pi^k(x,A)>~0$, see~\cite[Corollary 3.4 and Equation (4.1)]{DV76}.
+In some cases, this \emph{weak} Large Deviation principle may be upgraded to a standard (or \emph{strong}) one, recovering the Large Deviation upper bound for all closed sets: see e.g.\ the uniformity assumption in~\cite[Corollary 6.5.10]{DemboZei10:book}, the compactness conditions in~\cite{BFG15} for continuous-time Markov chains, or~\cite{JJW24} for a more general class of processes that encompasses both discrete-time and continuous-time Markov chains.
+However such cases fail to include many natural examples.
+In applications, the lack of compactness may be dealt with by adding a confining drift to the Markov chain (or diffusion)~\cite{MR709647} or folding it on a large torus~\cite{B94,MR1434118,DV79}.
 Quite recently, Mukherjee and Varadhan~\cite{MV2016} proposed a new approach in which they embed the space of probability measures on $\bbR^d$ into a larger space equipped with a certain topology that makes it a \emph{compact} metric space.
-Under this new topology, they were able to prove a \emph{strong} large deviation principle for the empirical measure of Brownian motion~\cite[Theorem 4.1]{MV2016}, which was then successfully applied to the so-called polaron problem~\cite{BKM2017, KM2017, MV2016}.
+This approach is actually very much in spirit of the concept of concentration-compactness introduced by P. L. Lions in the 80's, see~\cite{PL1985}, which cures the lack of compactness coming from the action of a noncompact group action like for instance rescaling or translation.
+Under this new topology, Mukherjee and Varadhan were able to prove a \emph{strong} Large Deviation principle for the empirical measure of Brownian motion~\cite[Theorem 4.1]{MV2016}, which was then successfully applied to the so-called polaron problem in~\cite{BKM2017, KM2017, MV2016}, and also in~\cite{MV20,MV20b} where the approach from~\cite{MV2016} has been developed for level-3 large deviations.
+Recently, the compactification of measures has also proven fruitful in the context of directed polymers, see~\cite{BatCha20,BroMuk19}.
+The reader may refer to~\cite{DemboZei10:book,dH-book2000,DS,Var-LD2016} for an account on Large Deviation theory and to~\cite{Var18} for the role of topology in this theory.